krischer/LASIF/doc/tutorial/08_data_processing.rst

     directory structure -- otherwise **LASIF** will not be able to work with the data.
-    It is also important that the processed filenames are identical to the unprocessed ones.
-And that they are organized into ASDF files.
+    It is also important that the processed filenames are identical to the unprocessed ones and that they are organized into ASDF files.